Difference Between Guardianships and Conservatorships

 For some, legal protection may be necessary even after they have entered adulthood.
-It could be an injury, medical reasons or mental illness that prevents them from caring for themselves or managing their finances or property.
+It could be an injury, medical condition or mental illness that prevents them from caring for themselves or managing their finances or property.

 The law allows for someone to be named guardian or conservator for the individual needing help.

 In the legal process, they are referred to as an “incapacitated adult” and “proposed ward.”

 The court can provide help when a person becomes unable to make routine decisions, such as how and where they live, who cares for them, what kind of medical treatment they receive or how their finances are managed.

 There is a difference between a guardianship and a conservatorship.